‘Harrowing': Video shows Worcester police hold girl's face on ground during ICE operation

 Telemundo Nueva Inglaterra captured video of the chaotic scene on Eureka Terrace.
 It shows a large crowd forming around the agents and officers as community members shout, "You're not supposed to work with ICE!"

-One person, identified as a 16-year-old girl, momentarily escaped from Worcester police officers, who are then seen chasing and restraining her on the ground as she screams desperately.
+One person, whom neighbors said was a 16-year-old girl, momentarily escaped from Worcester police officers, who are then seen chasing and restraining her on the ground as she screams desperately.

 "The series of events was no doubt disturbing and the footage of a family being separated is harrowing," City Manager Eric Batista said in a statement.
 "Worcester police were dispatched to the scene after several emergency calls for assistance.
 Unfortunately, two individuals were arrested after several attempts by WPD officers to deescalate the chaotic situation, which included the endangerment of an infant."

-The girl, her mother, another relative and a newborn baby were about to get into a vehicle when they were intercepted by ICE agents.
+The girl, her mother, another relative and a newborn baby were about to get into a vehicle when they were intercepted by ICE agents, according to neighbors.

 The mother was also detained.
 ICE was waiting for her when the Brazilian native family left their home.